 It helps only a little, but it’s better than nothing.
 At the white crater, the lake’s haunted story might have gotten proven wrong.
 But the atmosphere remains.
 The lake is stunning, but around, there’s a certain uncanny feeling radiating from its environment.
 Blackened trees nearby struggle to live, they can’t grow leaves.

 No fish, no animals, no birds in sight.
 An unlivable ecosystem, beautiful in its eeriness.
 The lake is an untouched beauty in the literal sense.
 All visitors can do is admire the mint-colored water from the white sandy shore.
-Everyone can only dream to dip or swim since it’s dangerous to do so.
+Everyone can only dream to dip or swimming since it’s dangerous to do so.

 And the visit has to be short since the poor air quality will cause breathing problems on a longer visit.
 Overall it’s like meeting a celebrity – can’t do anything more than a selfie and the meeting will be brief, but nonetheless, a remarkable experience.